Droughts and Deluges: Non-Linear Effects of Climate Extremes on the Gender Gap in Labour Supply: Data and Research Method

 \subsection{Empirical Methodology}

-Using a TWFE model, I explore the relationship between climate extremes and gender gap in paid labor using the following specification:
+Using a TWFE model, I explore the relationship between climate extremes and gender gap in paid labour using the following specification:

 where $\mathrm{GenderGap}_{ct}$ is the difference between men's and women's LFP. $\mathrm{Drought}_{ct}$ and $\mathrm{Wet}_{ct}$ are respectively drought and wet intensities.
-If the coefficients of squared terms $\mathrm{Drought}^2_{ct}$ and $\mathrm{Wet}^2_{ct}$ are showing opposite sign to their linear counterparts and are statistically significant, that captures the non-linear relationship between climate extremes and gender gap in paid labor outcomes. $\mathbf{X'}_{ct}$ are vectors of time-varying controls which include fertility, share of dependent population and gender gap in secondary education enrollment in country $c$ and year $t$. $\mathbf{Z'}_{ct-1}$ are vectors of lagged controls including economic growth, urbanization and FDI. $u_{ct}$ are standard errors which are clustered at the country level.\\
+If the coefficients of squared terms $\mathrm{Drought}^2_{ct}$ and $\mathrm{Wet}^2_{ct}$ are showing opposite sign to their linear counterparts and are statistically significant, that captures the non-linear relationship between climate extremes and gender gap in paid labour outcomes. $\mathbf{X'}_{ct}$ are vectors of time-varying controls which include fertility, share of dependent population and gender gap in secondary education enrollment in country $c$ and year $t$. $\mathbf{Z'}_{ct-1}$ are vectors of lagged controls including economic growth, urbanization and FDI. $\tau_c$ and $\tau_t$ are country and year fixed effects. $u_{ct}$ are standard errors which are clustered at the country level.\\